 Yesterday, I found myself in a radio studio for an appearance on BBC Five Live.
 It’s not the first time I’ve been on that particular channel, but it was easily the most fun to date.

 I joined Lyndsey from Muma on the Edge in Nihal Arthanayake’s brilliantly-named School Runnings section.

 The topic surrounded whether parents have a duty to give their children a good taste in music.
-You can listen to what we had to say here – starting at 2:38:20.

 Inspired by the very real threat of Baby Shark ending up as Christmas number one, Nihal wanted to know what we thought of songs like it as well as the other music we share with our kids.

 Starting with Baby Shark specifically, I’m already very familiar with it.
 We’ve been singing it at Rhymetime with youngest for a year or so!

 While the version that’s gone viral is immensely irritating, I quite like the original song.

 It’s a fun one to sing with kids and it teaches them basic storytelling.
 As well as warning of the folly of going for a swim with predators, of course.

 So, while I’d be happy for it to disappear from the charts well ahead of the festive season, it’s fun and educational and we definitely won’t stop singing it anytime soon.